Managing money and avoiding debt

 How to avoid debt

-- Follow the basic rule – spend less than you earn.
+You can avoid debt by following the basic rule – spend less than you earn.
+Simple money management strategies can help you do this:

-- Reduce the number of bank accounts and loans you have so that your finances are easier to understand and control.
+- Reduce the number of bank accounts and loans you have.
+This will make your finances easier to understand and control.

 If you get into debt